 Note: there should be a way to compile all emails sent through this process into one file (in case you want one big ideas document, instead of many).
 Despite several attempts, I couldn’t get this to consistently work right.
 Files kept getting overwritten or deleted.
 The issue appears to be related to the file ID system that Scrivener uses under the hood and the way it rewrites filenames when syncing, but I’m not sure.
 Here is the recipe I made for this use case in case you want to debug it.
 For me, the one-document-per-idea setup is fine.

 How do you keep track of your project ideas on the go?
-Leave a comment below, I’d love to hear other ways of doing this.
+Hit me up on the socials and let me know.